jlengrand/project_euler/README.markdown

 40 - Finding the nth digit of the fractional part of the irrational number. > 2 sec <br />
 41 - What is the largest n-digit pandigital prime that exists? < 5 min <br />
 42 - Using words.txt, a 16K text file containing nearly two-thousand common English words, how many are triangle words? - < 1 sec <br />
+43 - Find the sum of all pandigital numbers with an unusual sub-string +divisibility property. - 28sec <br />
 45 - Find the next triangle number that is also pentagonal and hexagonal. - < 1 sec <br />
 46 - What is the smallest odd composite that cannot be written as the sum of a prime and twice a square? - < 6 sec <br />
 48 - Find the last ten digits of 1^1 + 2^2 + ... + 1000^1000. - 0.053 <br />